AriFordsham/GHCWiki/dependent-haskell/phase2.md

 **SLPJ**: can you give an example of why we need *heterogeneous* given equalities?
 And also when/why we need `CoercionSource`?

+### Amost devoid

+In skimming !1487 I tripped over all the code devoted to `almostDevoidCoVarOfCo`.
+Yikes.
+Alas, it is still necessary because we don't have type safety without it.
+But things change when we switch to homogeneous equality.

+Shouldn’t the use in ty_co_subst be an ASSERT?
+No. ty_co_subst is the implementation of the lifting lemma / substitutivity / congruence (the name changes depending on the publication, but they're all the same thing).
+But this lemma has not been proved when using heterogeneous equality.
+The ICFP'13 paper ("System FC with Explicit Kind Equality", which introduced Type : Type) has a bogus proof (as explained in my thesis), and my thesis explicitly punts because I couldn't prove the lemma (but couldn't disprove it either).
+It turns out that we don't need this lemma to prove type safety (as I do in my thesis), but using the lemma -- and hence ty_co_subst -- is quite a bit simpler (and likely more performant) than the workaround in my thesis.

+We thus want to know when we're in the failure case, both to have a counterexample to the theory and also to warn the user that they've escaped the bounds of the type system.
+Having an ASSERT means that only people with a DEBUG compiler will be warned.
+Given that the type safety of core depends on this, it seems wrong to allow non-DEBUG compiler-users to accidentally go beyond the type system.
+Note that it's not a bug in the implementation (caught by Core Lint), but a bug in the theory itself.

+If someone has measured that this check has a performance impact, I might reconsider.
+But until then, I want to keep it in.

+Can the code in TyCoRep (or TyCoFVs) simply use the regular free var finder and check for membership?
+It’s only in assert/lint; does not need to be super efficient.
+NO: As I argue above, I don't think the check should be optional.
+Regardless, a normal fv finder won't work, because gathering fvs in the almost-devoid check stops at GRefl coercions, whereas a normal check wouldn't.

+Howevedr, with homogeneous equality, we *have* proved the lifting lemma, and so we can be sure that check will succeed.
+Then, it should become an ASSERT.

 ### Some other details

 - The three primitive equality tycons (`eqPrimTyCon`, `eqReprPrimTyCon`, and `eqPhantPrimTyCon`) all get a homogeneous kind.